304-293-4431

 Bio

 After growing up in New Hampshire, I attended Ithaca College in Upstate NY, and graduated with a degree in Psychology and a minor in Gerontology.
 An initial heartfelt experience on a college research team that investigated empathy and wisdom influenced my pursuit of more education and research experiences to inform my future clinical practice.
 I obtained my master’s degree in Psychology from San Diego State University, where I taught Developmental Psychology and worked in several research labs at SDSU and UCSD, on topics including depression and anxiety.
-I then moved to Morgantown, WV, where I pursued my PhD at West Virginia University.
-In the Appalachian area, I gained more college teaching experiences and practice experiences within a variety of settings, including three college counseling centers; it was at the Carruth Center back in 2008 when I first realized how much I love working with college students and I am thrilled to be back at WVU.
+I then moved to Morgantown, WV, where I earned my PhD at West Virginia University.
+In the Appalachian area, I gained more college teaching experiences and practice experiences within a variety of settings, including three college counseling centers.
 I love spending time with my husband and our three children, especially in the outdoors.
 After having had the experience of thru-hiking the Appalachian Trail back in the 90s, I especially appreciate the impact of therapeutic experiences that include adventure, nature, exercise, self-reflection, and community.